 Obligations Minimum performance requirements

-Member includes:

-all mortality caused by fishing vessels authorised to fish for

-SBT and registered to the Member (including discards)

-bycatch from vessels flagged to the Member but not

-authorised to take SBT

-incidental mortality during towing.
+Member includes: all mortality caused by fishing vessels authorised to fish for SBT and registered to the Member (including discards) bycatch from vessels flagged to the Member but not authorised to take SBT incidental mortality during towing.

 iii.
-Catch allocatio ns for CNMs for each of 2010 and 2011, are as 1.
-As above, except that references to Effective catch limit refer to

-follows: Allocated catch for CNMs.
+Catch allocation follows: ns for CNMs for each of Allocated catch (t) 2010 and 2011, are as 1.
+As above, except that references to Effective catch limit refer to Allocated catch for CNMs.

-Allocated catch (t)

 Philippines 45

 South Africa 40

 EC 10